ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

     <em>Learning Curve Smoothed PPO 8 millions timesteps</em>
 </p>

+For smooth the learning curve, enormous techniques can be implements.
+For this task most commonly method is used i.e. **moving average**.
+This computes the average performance metric over a 5 millions & 8 miilions number of timesteps and plotted that value instead.
+This helps to reduce the noise in the curve and provides a smoother representation of the agent's learning progress.
+By plotting the smoothed performance metric values over the training timesteps, it's observe a smoothed learning curve that provides a clearer indication of the agent's learning progress.
+Overall, smoothing the learning curve help to visualize the agent's learning progress more clearly and also reduce the influence of noisy fluctuations in the performance metric.

 ## Comaprison between PPO & A2C Algorithms

 From the aforementioned task implementation, general comparsion of the two stated algorithms is concluded below: